Go Walking with an Irish Donkey!

 Surrounded by miles of quiet country lanes and forest paths, everything from short walks to strenuous full day hikes is possible, all with the company of a kind donkey to carry your gear and a picnic.
 Slow down and explore the sights and smells of the forest.
 Go alone or with family or friends.
 Happiness is walking with a little donkey companion.

-A donkey walking day or overnight walk can be from ½ km to 25 km.
+A donkey walking day or half day walk can be from ½ km to 25 km.
 Our well trained donkeys can be handled by anyone, so no need to be a donkey expert to enjoy their company!
 We'll have the donkey ready when you arrive, pack and all, and give you some instruction on handling your new donkey friend.
 Take a look at the map with one of our staff members to help you choose a suitable route and point out the hidden gems of the forest and off you go!
 If you're still a little nervous, we will accompany you for the first part of your walk until you are comfortable to take on your own adventure.
 Order a delicious picnic basket and leave everything to us, or bring your own and stop under the shade of a tree for a mid-day meal.

 Your donkey walking day trip includes: